Menu

 Source: Queensland Parks and Wildlife Services (2019)

-We found ourselves a great spot directly at the lake with gorgeous sunset views over Lake Nuga Nuga and Mount Warinilla.
+We found that the best sites were on the little island in the lake and so found ourselves a great spot with gorgeous sunset views over Lake Nuga Nuga and Mount Warinilla.

-The only negative about the camping spots on the island was that it is quite rocky.
+The only negative about the camping spots on the island was that they all tend to be quite rocky.
 We had to dislodge a fair few small rocks so we could put our tent down and not sleep on a bed of rocks.

-The main thing to know about camping at Lake Nuga Nuga is that there are no facilities (ie. no toilet, no water, no walking tracks).
-So if you camp here and don’t have a toilet, please make sure that you walk at least 100m away from the lake before digging a deep hole.
+The main thing to keep in mind about camping at Lake Nuga Nuga is that there are no facilities (ie. no toilet, no water, no walking tracks).

 Kangaroos at Nuga Nuga National Park

-Lake Nuga Nuga is a beautiful spot if you want peace, quiet and a million birds to watch.
+Lake Nuga Nuga is a beautiful spot if you want peace, quiet, a few kangaroos and a million birds to watch.

 Happy camping,